Gustav Jacob Born

 Gustav Jacob Born (1851–1900) was a German histologist and author.
 He was the father of Max Born.

-Born was a native of Kempen (Kępno), Province of Posen.
+Born was born to a Jewish family in Kempen (Kępno), Province of Posen.
 He received his education first at the gymnasium of Görlitz, Prussian Silesia, where his father practised as a physician and held the position of Kreisphysicus (district physician), and afterward at the universities of Breslau, Bonn, Straßburg, and Berlin, graduating as physician from Breslau in 1876.
 In the same year he was appointed assistant prosector and Privatdozent at the University of Breslau, and in 1877 prosector.
 In 1886, he was elected assistant professor, and in 1898 professor of histology and comparative anatomy, at the same university, receiving the Prussian Order of the Red Eagle of the fourth class in the latter year.

 Born was married twice.
 His wife Gretchen Kauffmann gave birth to Max (b.
 11 December 1882) and a daughter Käthe (b.
 5 March 1884), but she died on 29 August 1886.
 Gustav married a second time (m.
 13 September 1891); his second wife, Bertha Lipstein, gave birth to another son, Wolfgang (b.
 21 October 1892).

 Several technical inventions, as well as new methods in the field of microscopy and embryology, made Born's name prominent in his lifetime.
 Among these was a method for reproducing and plastically enlarging small anatomical and embryological objects, which was described in Zeitschrift für Wissenschaftliche Mikroscopie, vol. v.

-Gustav Jacob Borng was a great-grandfather of Australian singer and actress Olivia Newton-John.
+Gustav Jacob Born was a great-grandfather of Australian singer and actress Olivia Newton-John.